ingokegel/vaadin-loginform/README.md

 add them to your layout and call setContent on the LoginForm instance.
 In the implementation of the abstract `login` method, query the values of the user name and password fields in order to validate the login.

+In technical terms, the add-on wraps the login UI in an HTML form element that submits a POST request to a dummy resource.
+The text field for user name and the password field have special attributes so that they are recognized by the password manager.

 See the `TestUi` class for a runnable example.

 ## Build instructions